highbyte/dotnet-6502/README.md

 > [!IMPORTANT]
 > - Correct emulation of all aspects of computers such as Commodore 64 is not likely.
 > - Not the fastest emulator.
+> - A real Commodore 64 uses the _6510_ CPU and not the 6502 CPU.
+But for the purpose of this emulator the 6502 CPU works fine as they are generally the same (same instruction set).
 > - Code coverage is currently limited to the core [`Highbyte.DotNet6502`](doc/CPU_LIBRARY.md) library.

 Missing features (but not limited to):
 - 6502 CPU
   - Support for unofficial opcodes.
 - Systems
-  - C64: cycle-exact rendering, disk/tape drive support, accurate/stable audio, etc.
+  - Commodore 64: cycle-exact rendering, disk/tape drive support, accurate/stable audio, etc.

 # How to develop
 See [here](doc/DEVELOP.md)